 - Be brave!
 Try something new, like holding an insect you’ve never held before.

-Is this a sponsored post?: Yes, however my experiences and thoughts are my own!
+Is this a sponsored post?: Yes, out time at the Newfoundland Insectarium was sponsored.
+However, my experiences and thoughts are my own!

 Read more about our East Coast Adventures here: